Checkmarx/JS-SCP/src/output-encoding/database/nosql-injection.md

 In the past years, NoSQL databases have become prevalent in some use cases.

-Explaining the differences between SQL and NoSQL is beyond the scope of this document, but one of the main differences between the two is that NoSQL compromises data consistency in favor of availability, partition tolerance, and speed.
+Explaining the differences between SQL and NoSQL databases are beyond the scope of this document, but one of the main differences between the two is that NoSQL compromises data consistency in favor of availability, partition tolerance, and speed.